Happy Valentine’s Day folks. Here’s something I think we should all be mindful of on this special day…

 But that was as far as it went for me: I noted the decidedly average prose and the peculiar storyline – and then promptly forgot about them…Until a few days ago.

 On Saturday a dear friend of mine shared a post on her Facebook page which intrigued me, and upon reading it I realised that there was a far darker side to the plot than I’d bothered to consider.
-She knows firsthand about abusive relationships, and the post described the way in which the books glamourise exactly that: abuse.
+She knows firsthand about abusive relationships, and the post described the way in which the books glamourise exactly that: domestic violence and abuse.

 I shared the post to my Facebook page in support of my friend and thought no more of it.
 But when it received two comments which gave me intense cause for concern – comments which read as naive at best and ignorant at worst – I was compelled to discuss the issue.